 Removing and replacing walls also involves major construction and engineering, even more so than installing one from scratch.
 Materials like concrete, stone, and masonry have to be broken up into chunks and removed before the replacement can even begin.

-Skip the disaster potential and hire the pros instead- your lawn and stress levels will thank you!
+Skip the disaster potential and hire the retaining wall experts instead – your lawn and stress levels will thank you!

 Retaining walls come with numerous benefits, and can last many years with proper maintenance.
 Major repairs, replacements, and removal are best left to the experts, however.

 Are you searching for top-grade landscaping remodel services?
 Our team has over 35 years of experience and is committed to the highest quality of customer service and workmanship.
 Contact us today to learn more and schedule a free consultation!